jacklav24/F1-Data/README.md

 Tasks achieved:

+in graph.py :
+- graph a dataframe using

 in random_1.py :
 - Finding the highest scoring year for each constructor by merging race results with constructors